- What is Employee Pension Scheme?

 The beneficiaries of the Employees Provident Fund and the Miscellaneous Provision Act of 1952 are automatically included in the EPS scheme’s eligibility list.
 Furthermore, when an employee dies, their nominee is eligible to get the pension amount.

 An individual must complete ten years of service to be eligible for the Pension Benefits.

-The pension contribution under EPF is not shared by employees and employers, unlike the EPF contribution.
+The pension contribution under EPS is not shared by employees and employers, unlike the EPF contribution.
 Only 8.33% from the 12% of the employer’s share goes towards the EPS scheme.
 Let’s look at the calculation of Employee Pension Scheme (EPS)

 EPS = (Pensionable Salary * Service Period) / 70

 - Pensionable Salary is the average monthly salary in the last 12 months before exiting the scheme.
 The employer’s contribution is 8.33% of the employee’s salary.
 For example, if your basic salary is INR 15,000, the employer’s EPS contribution will be 15,000 * 8.33% = INR 1,250.
 Furthermore, the non-contributory periods (if any) in the last 12 months will not be considered.
 The employee will receive the benefit for those days.

 - Service Period is the total number of years of service.
 All the service periods across different employers are added for computing the pensionable service period.
 The pensionable service period is on a six months basis.
 For example, if the total service period is 11 years 3 months, the pensionable duration will be 11 years.
 On the other hand, if it is 11 years 9 months, the pensionable period will be 12 years.
 Furthermore, you will get a bonus of 2 years upon completing 20 years of service.

 You can use the above EPS pension formula to calculate the pension amount.

 To enjoy the benefits of the Employee Pension Scheme, you should be fulfilling the following criteria: